I came across a tweet the other day saying “the wrist pain, it’s either a trapped nerve or carpal tunnel”. This got me thinking:

 Carpal Tunnel Symptoms

-- Pins and needles in those three fingers,
+- Pins and needles in the first three fingers (thumb, index & middle fingers)

-These are different from a nerve entrapment in your neck.
-With this situation you are more likely to experience neck pain, restricted head movement, pain going from the shoulder blade into the arm down to the wrist not just at the wrist, with weakness in the upper arm and maybe your grip strength.
+When a nerve is pinched in your neck you are more likely to experience neck pain, restricted head movement, pain going from the shoulder blade into the arm down to the wrist not just at the wrist, with weakness in the upper arm and maybe your grip strength.

 This is a very important part in your quest in order to get rid of the wrist pain.
 If you start treating the wrong area then the pain in your wrist will not get better.